 1 Park Drive, Fishers

-The Roy G. Holland park is famous among Fishers’ parents.
-The park has amazing playgrounds, great for preschooler to older kids, and also has a splash pad to cool off in the summer.
-The Holland Park trail is a multi-use trail that loops around Holland Park and grants easy access to all of their ammenties.
-The Holland Park Loop connects to the Conner Trail which will eventually connect to the larger Nickel Plate Trail.
+The Roy G. Holland Memorial Park is famous among Fishers’ parents.
+The park has amazing playgrounds, great for preschoolers to older kids, and also has a splash pad to cool off in the summer.
+The Holland Park trail is a multi-use trail that loops around Holland Park and grants easy access to all of its amenities.
+Coming in at just under a mile, the Holland Park Loop also connects to the Conner Trail and the longer Nickel Plate Trail.

 Ritchey Woods Nature Preserve & Loop